redis/docs/content/operate/rc/security/cidr-whitelist.md

 {{< note >}}
 The database CIDR allow list applies to both the public endpoint and the private endpoint.
 If you use connectivity options such as [VPC Peering]({{< relref "/operate/rc/security/vpc-peering" >}}) and [Transit Gateway]({{< relref "/operate/rc/security/aws-transit-gateway" >}}) to connect to your database via the private endpoint, you must also add those IPs to your database's CIDR allow list.
 {{< /note >}}

-## Subscription allow list

-If you use a [self-managed, external cloud account]({{< relref "/operate/rc/cloud-integrations" >}}) to host your Redis Cloud deployment, you can configure a subscription-wide allow list to restrict traffic to all databases associated with the subscription.

-The subscription CIDR allow list defines a range of IP addresses and [AWS security groups](https://docs.aws.amazon.com/managedservices/latest/userguide/about-security-groups.html) that control inbound and outbound traffic to the Redis Cloud [VPC](https://en.wikipedia.org/wiki/Virtual_private_cloud).
-When you add security groups to the allow list, you can also use the same security groups to manage access to your application.

-### Allow IP address or security group

-To add IP addresses or [AWS security groups](https://docs.aws.amazon.com/managedservices/latest/userguide/about-security-groups.html) to a subscription's allow list:

-1. From the [Redis Cloud console](https://app.redislabs.com/) menu, select **Subscriptions** and then select your subscription from the list.

-1. Select **Connectivity > Allow List**.

-1. If the allow list is empty, select **Add allow list**.

-1. Select an entry **Type** from the list:

-    {{<image filename="images/rc/subscription-connectivity-allow-list-type-dropdown.png" alt="Select the type of entry to add to the allow list from the Type list." >}}

-1. In the **Value** box, enter one of these options:

-    - An IP address in CIDR format

-    - The AWS security group ID

-1. Select check to add the entry to the allow list.

-1. To allow additional IP addresses or security groups:

-    1. Select **Add entry**.

-    1. Select the new entry's **Type**, enter the **Value**, and select check to add it to the allow list.

-        {{<image filename="images/rc/subscription-connectivity-allow-list-add-entry.png" alt="Define the new entry and select the Submit entry button to add it to the allow list." >}}

-1. Select **Apply all changes** to apply the allow list updates.